These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to mention vagal maneuver use if treatment interventions are below 5 per year

-Why: If you have fewer than 5 annual treatment interventions, the 10% rating can still be established through continuous oral medication use OR use of vagal maneuvers (Valsalva, carotid massage).
+If you have fewer than 5 annual treatment interventions, the 10% rating can still be established through continuous oral medication use OR use of vagal maneuvers (Valsalva, carotid massage).
 Veterans who qualify via this route often don't mention it.

-Do this instead: Explicitly tell the examiner if you use vagal maneuvers (bearing down, carotid massage, ice water on face) to terminate SVT episodes.
+Instead: Explicitly tell the examiner if you use vagal maneuvers (bearing down, carotid massage, ice water on face) to terminate SVT episodes.
 This is an independent criterion for the 10% rating under DC 7010.

 Impact: 10% rating